earlymarket/omniauth-coposition-oauth2/README.md

     $ gem install omniauth-coposition-oauth2

 ## Usage

-#### BUILD

-When building a new gem version, make sure that PROVIDER_URL corresponds to your current oauth server address.
-Also make sure all other strategy options are tuned up properly.

-#### RELEASE

 When developer wants to use Coposition as an omniauth provider, he should go through following steps: